 - a.
-A student-athlete transferring from one secondary school to another, without a bona fide change of residence by that student's parent or guardian, shall be ineligible to participate for a period of thirty (30) calendar days or one half of the maximum nmber of games allowed in the sport by NJSIAA rules (the ineligibility period) from the beginning of the regular schedule, whichever is less, in any sport in which the student has previously participated at the varsity level. - b To prevent possible recruitment or transfer for athletic advantage, a Transfer Form must be executed by the two involved schools and filed with the NJSIAA before any interscholastic participation. - c.
+A student-athlete transferring from one secondary school to another, without a bona fide change of residence by that student's parent or guardian, shall be ineligible to participate for a period of thirty (30) calendar days or one half of the maximum number of games allowed in the sport by NJSIAA rules (the ineligibility period) from the beginning of the regular schedule, whichever is less, in any sport in which the student has previously participated at the varsity level. - b To prevent possible recruitment or transfer for athletic advantage, a Transfer Form must be executed by the two involved schools and filed with the NJSIAA before any interscholastic participation.

+- c.
 A student who transfers during the second half of a sports season, regardless of whether the transfer was the result of a bona fide change of residence, shall be ineligible to participate in any post-season championship competition at the new school.
-The Executive Director of the NJSIAA will annually publish the dates that will define the halfway point of each sports season. - CL 1 Since the minimal thirty (30) days or half-season ineligibility period (whichever is less) is intended to serve as a deterrent for students transferring from one school to another without a bona fide parental/guardian change of residence and is recognized as one of the most lenient penalties in the United States, appeals will not be heard, regardless of reason. - CL 2 For purposes of this section, a school's regular schedule shall begin with the first interscholastic varsity contest played in that respective sport by the involved school (other than scrimmages). - CL 3 Notwithstanding the provisions of (1) and (2) of Section 4.K, a student may be declared ineligible for violations of the recruiting or transfer for athletic advantage regulation. - CL 4 The Transfer Form must be processed whenever a studentathlete transfers from one secondary school to another with or without a bona fide change of residence having been made by his/her parents/ guardians unless the transfer is by Board of Education assignments or by other conditions of 4.K.(1).
+The Executive Director of the NJSIAA will annually publish the dates that will define the halfway point of each sports season. - d.
+Any student who is subject to the 30-day period of ineligibility set forth in subsection (2)(a) may nevertheless participate in interscholastic scrimmages at the discretion of the school. - CL 1 Since the minimal thirty (30) days or half-season ineligibility period (whichever is less) is intended to serve as a deterrent for students transferring from one school to another without a bona fide parental/guardian change of residence and is recognized as one of the most lenient penalties in the United States, appeals will not be heard, regardless of reason. - CL 2 For purposes of this section, a school's regular schedule shall begin with the first interscholastic varsity contest played in that respective sport by the involved school (other than scrimmages). - CL 3 Notwithstanding the provisions of (1) and (2) of Section 4.K, a student may be declared ineligible for violations of the recruiting or transfer for athletic advantage regulation. - CL 4 The Transfer Form must be processed whenever a student-athlete transfers from one secondary school to another with or without a bona fide change of residence having been made by his/her parents/guardians unless the transfer is by Board of Education assignments or by other conditions of 4.K.(1).